 Take the following

-PHI 3609 Ethics
+PHI 3609 Ethics (preferred)

 Take two of the following

 REL 2000 Introduction to Religious Studies

-REL 2560 Catholicism REL 2300 World Religions
+REL 2560 Catholicism

+REL 2300 World Religions

 PHI 2010 Introduction to Philosophy

 Take 3 credits from courses identified as Catholic Identity courses.
 This course may satisfy other GER or Major requirements.
 This course cannot be used to satisfy the Religious Studies requirement.
+If this course meets another requirement, an extra course will be needed in electives.

 Take 3 credits from courses identified as Diversity courses.
 This course may satisfy other GER or Major requirements.
+If this course meets another requirement, an extra course will be needed in electives.

+Tonowing courses.

 CPO 2001 Introduction to Comparative Politics

 INR 2001 Introduction to Int.
 Relations

 INR 3792 Geopolitics

 POS 1001 Introduction to Political Science

 POS 2041 Introduction to American Government

 SPC 1600C Speech